 Giuseppe Giacomini had a stupendous voice; yet he never achieved the celebrity that he deserved.
 He did, however, sing at most of the world’s major houses.
 I heard him as Calaf in Turandot in Sicily.
 His ‘Nessun dorma’ brought down the house or would have had there been one.
 It was an outdoor performance.
 He recorded a complete Otello; but I don’t know if he sang the role onstage.
 He certainly had everything needed for the part.
 Giacomini Esultate

 Placido Domingo added Otello to his repertoire when he was only 34.
-Everyone at the time, me included, though he was committing vocal suicide; we were all wrong.
+Everyone at the time, me included, thought he was committing vocal suicide; we were all wrong.
 His fine technique and musicianship allowed him to become one of the great Otello’s.
 He sang the role 40 times at the Met.
 The following recording dates from 1976 shortly after he first assumed the part.
 Domingo Esultate

 Every tenor seems to think he’s up to the demands of Otello.
 Luciano Pavarotti was no exception.
 He performed Otello in a concert version of the opera with the Chicago Symphony under Georg Solti that was recorded and is still available.
 His voice, of course, is completely wrong for Verdi’s tragic hero, but he got through it without serious complications.
 His entrance solo is very good.
 He adds an extra note on his way up to the grace note.
 I’m surprised Solti let him get away with it.
 Pavarotti Esultate